The Rolling Stones American Tour 1981

-The Rolling Stones' American Tour 1981 was a concert tour of stadiums and arenas in the United States to promote the album Tattoo You.
-It was the largest grossing tour of 1981 with $50 million in ticket sales.
-Roughly 2,5 million concert goers attended the concerts, setting various ticket sales records.
+The American Tour 1981 was a concert tour by English band the Rolling Stones, promoting their album Tattoo You (1981).
+The tour visited stadiums and arenas in the United States, and it became the largest grossing tour of 1981 with $50 million in ticket sales.
+Roughly 2.5 million concert goers attended the concerts, setting various ticket sales records.
 The 5 December show in New Orleans set an indoor concert attendance record which stood for 33 years.